joseph-bayer/pokecrystal/README.md

 # Debug Color Picker & TM/HM Compatibility Checker

 This is a modified version of Pokecrystal that makes the debug Color Picker & TM/HM Compatibility checker available from the start menu.
+The first option is the Mon color picker and the second option is the Trainer color picker.

 The UI has been localized into English.